 Connecting with a parent may also increase the resolution of your assignments.
 That translates into better Ancestry Composition results, in the sense that you might see more assignment to the fine-resolution ancestries: for example, more Scandinavian and less Broadly Northern European.

-You can connect with other 23andMe users through the Share and Compare tool or in the DNA Relatives tool.
+You can connect with other 23andMe users through the Your Connections feature or in the DNA Relatives feature.

 After you have connected with a close relative, your updated results will be available within a few (typically three to five) business days.
 You can confirm this update by checking the Change Log in the Scientific Details section of the Ancestry Composition report.
 This log will update and display when phasing was completed and which relatives you are phased against; one parent or both parents: